udda/multiload-ng/README.md

 A: Yes.
 This is true for every system monitor.
 That's why resources usage from Multiload-ng is kept to a negligible level.

 #### Q: I found a bug!
 How can I report?
+A: The preferred way to report a bug is by [creating a new issue](../../issues/new).

-A: First, check wether this bug is already present in [issues list](../../issues) or in the appropriate [wiki page](../../wiki/Known-issues-and-TODO).
+First, check wether the bug is already present in [issues list](../../issues) or in the appropriate [wiki page](../../wiki/Known-issues-and-TODO).

-If not, you can then [create a new issue](../../issues/new) or add the bug you found in the [Known issues and TODO wiki page](../../wiki/Known-issues-and-TODO).
+If it's not, you should [create a new issue](../../issues/new).

 #### Q: I have a suggestion that could be useful.
 How can I report?
+A: The preferred way to suggest a new features is by [creating a new issue](../../issues/new).

-A: First, check wether your suggestion is already present in [this list](../../wiki/Wishlist).
+First, check wether your suggestion is already present in [issues list](../../issues) or in the project [Wishlist](../../wiki/Wishlist).

-If not, you can then add your suggestion in the [Wishlist wiki page](../../wiki/Wishlist).
+If it's not, you should [create a new issue](../../issues/new).

 #### Q: Will you continue the development of Multiload-ng?
 A: Of course!
 To get an idea of future directions, take a look at the [Wishlist](../../wiki/Wishlist).